 - b.
-Alternative Formulation Briefing (AFB) MVP will submit an AFB memo in the first part of April, 2016.
+MSC Decision Milestone (MDM) MVP will submit a MDM memo in November 2017.
 If needed a conference call between MVD and MVP will be arranged to discuss the project and alternatives in more detail. - c.
-Implementation Documents, P&S and DDR ATR review should consist of geotechnical review (4 hours), hydraulics and hydrology review (20 hours), engineering review (20 hours), and ATR team lead (20 hours).
-The total cost of this review should not exceed \$6,000.
+Implementation Documents, P&S and DDR ATR review should consist of geotechnical review (4 hours), hydraulics and hydrology review (20 hours), civil engineering review (20 hours), and ATR team lead (20 hours).
+The total cost of this review should not exceed \$16,000.
 It is anticipated that this review should not exceed 4 weeks.

-ATR Estimated Schedule (Implementation Documents, P&S)

-TBD - Submit review material to ATR team for review, ATR Team submits comments

-TBD - PDT begins evaluation of comments

-TBD - ATR team begins back check and comment close out

-TBD - ATR sign-off complete
+ATR Estimated Schedule (Implementation Documents, P&S) TBD - Submit review material to ATR team for review, ATR Team submits comments TBD - PDT begins evaluation of comments TBD - ATR team begins back check and comment close out TBD - ATR sign-off complete